A Closer Look at Interior Architecture and Design

-What do interior architecture and design practitioners actually do?
+What does an interior architecture and design practitioner actually do?

 They work on projects for clients who require amendments to be made to an existing space (commonly called renovations) or a design for an entirely new construction.
 The client outlines the requirements of the project in what is known as ‘the brief’ and the designer must find a way to complete this from concept to completion.

 They must also present their suggestions to the client and build and maintain relationships with a number of other stakeholders including vendors, contractors, sub-contractors and surveyors.

 Although it is difficult to provide a comprehensive job profile, typically the work would include:

 - Discussing the requirements of the project, commonly known as ‘the brief’, with clients, colleagues, contractors and sub-contractors

 - Planning what methods and materials will most successfully meet the requirements of the space set out in the brief

 - Providing an accurate schedule detailing when certain stages of the project will be completed